aFarkas/lazysizes/plugins/rias/README.md

     ```
 * ``lazySizesConfig.rias.postfix`` (default: ``""`` ): A string, which is appended to the generated src.

-With lazysizes + rias extension you have a script to rule them all.
+With lazysizes + RIaS extension you have a script to rule them all.
 You won't need to include a script provided by a third party image on demand service.

 ##Advanced Examples